Last updated July 2025

 Brands and stores to help you reduce plastic

-I always say use what you already have, but when you do need supplies, these are my picks for online stores to shop for reusables, food, and beauty to help you go plastic-free.
+Use what you already have, the most sustaiabl item is the one we already own.
+But when you do need supplies, these are my picks for online stores to shop for reusables, food, and beauty to help you go plastic-free.

 Check out our Brand Directory under ‘Plastic Free & Zero Waste” here.
 We also have some great discounts from some of these brands here.